getodk/docs/odk2-src/xlsx-converter-reference.rst

   * - column_type_name
     - | The name that will be used to reference the column.
   * - type
-    - | The type of information that will be stored in the column (i.e. function,
+    - | The type of information that will be stored in the column (for instance, function,
       | formula, app_path_localized).

 .. _xlsx-ref-framework-translations: